-To find out more, we spoke to Anna Lappe, author and sustainable food advocate, who is known for her ability to translate complex issues into understandable and compelling information, and who was one of the experts at the Cooking for Solutions conference.
+To find out more, we spoke to Anna Lappe, author and sustainable food advocate, who is known for her ability to translate complex issues into understandable and compelling information.

 "'Sustainable' is a word that gets tossed around a lot.”
 Anna explains.
 “I like to say that sustainable agriculture is a production system that's good for the environment and for people, that's humane to animals and to food and farm workers, that supports thriving rural and urban communities.
 In other words, it's the production of food, fiber, or other plant or animal products using techniques that protect the environment, public health, human communities, and animal welfare.
 It's a way of food production that generates abundance while ensuring future generations can do the same.”

 How does sustainable food relate to organic food, to the farm-to-table movement?
 Is local food the same as sustainable food?

 Anna says, "Yes, the message is that all these terms are intimately connected."
 In the U.S., "organic" is a word with a specific definition, set in place by the USDA certified organic program and requiring a codified set of practices such as for an organic produce grower, not using synthetic fertilizers or GMO seed (among others).
 Certified organic is a sustainable model but sustainability is a broader term.